haiphenAI/digital-copyright/README.md

 ```
 $ haiphen -e -i License -o LICENSE_sha256hash.enc
 ```
-Confirm that a (chrome) browser opens to https:/https://ipfs.infura.io/ipfs/{hash} with the encrypted license and hash-address you just created
+Confirm that your (chrome) browser opens to confirm the encrypted license has been written to the filecoin blockchain at the new [hash-address](/https://ipfs.infura.io/ipfs/)

 ### Deploy docker image and monitor
 1. deploy your image